You are here

 - 4. Potential Usefulness to Society and Professional Promise

-For more information, please contact the Office of Student Standards, Elwell Hall, 389-4064.
+For more information, please contact the Dean of Students Office, Kehr Union, 389-4064.

 A listing of campus honor societies is found at Student Organizations.
 Membership requirements and policies governing these societies vary.
 The Director of Kehr Union, 570-389-4346, has more specific information.